Brief

 1983

-- on 10 August, I. Priimets is the first Estonian climber to ascend (with a group from MAL)
+- on 10 August, I. Priimets is the first Estonian climber to ascend (with a group from IMC)

 (7439m,

-Tien Shan), thus becoming the first Estonian climber with the title of
+Tian Shan, then known as 'Pik Pobeda'), thus becoming the first Estonian climber to obtain the title of

 'Snow Leopard'